Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues

 \subsubsection{Causal Estimands}

-Under Assumption \ref{ass:SUTVA_E}, let us assume the we want to evaluate the causal effect of a specific intervention that has been implemented in some areas or the causal effect of a specific event that occurred in some locations over the observed temporal window.
+Under Assumption \ref{ass:SUTVA_E}, let us assume the we want to evaluate the causal effect of a specific intervention that has been implemented in some areas or of a specific event that occurred in some locations over the observed temporal window.
 Formally, let $U_1^{obs}=\{it\in U^{obs}: D_{it}=1\}$ be the set of the $N_1^{obs}=|U_1^{obs}|$ treated units, that is, the set of location-time units $it$ whose treatment indicator $D_{it}$ is equal to 1.
-Notice that, depending on the carry-over period and the definition of the treatment indicator for the causal effect of interest, the treatment indicator cannot be observed because it would be defined based on time points outside of the observed time window.
+Notice that, depending on the carry-over period and the definition of the treatment indicator for the causal effect of interest, the treatment indicator may not be observed if defined based on time points outside of the observed time window.
 For example the effect of starting a lockdown on COVID-related deaths after 20 days cannot be evaluated using death counts measured at time points $t<20$ in the observed time window.
 Since the treated set $U_1^{obs}$ is defined as the set of units whose treatment indicator is 1, location-time units whose treatment indicator is not observed would not be included in this set.
-The impact of an intervention or event can be defined by several causal estimands.
-Here, we focus on the average treatment effect on the treated (ATT), but other causal estimands (e.g. the average treatment effect (ATE) or the risk ratio) could also be of interest.
-We define the ATT as the average effect of receiving the treatment for those units that were actually treated.
-Formally, the ATT is the average comparison between the two potential outcomes under $D_{it}=0$ and $D_{it}=1$ across treated units:
+Here, the ATT is the average comparison between the two potential outcomes under $D_{it}=0$ and $D_{it}=1$ across treated units: